 Shire Eyelove Art 360 Campaign

 Shire Pharmaceuticals wanted a big launch that would gain strong social traction for their new drug for dry eye disease, Xiidra.
-The campaign would need to create awareness of the disease and target 18-50 yo women who was their target audience, across digital, social, experiential & earned media.
+The campaign would need to create awareness of the disease and target 18-50 yo women, (the target audience), across digital, social, experiential & earned media.

-We came up with a technology that would produce an original, custom 3D artwork based on the unique colors of a person's eyes.
+We came up with a technology that would produce custom 3D animated art based on the unique colors of a person's eyes.

-To capture this, we created a customized headset that through macro photography would capture images of the primary and secondary colors of the eye and ultimately produce a piece of 3D art animation unique to that person.
+To capture this, we built a customized headset which captured macro photographic images of the primary and secondary colors of the eye.
+We analyzed these images and extracted data such as shape, colour & density and fed this data through an animation system which ultimately outputted a piece of 3D art animation unique to a particular user.